Unicorn travel startup Hopper is facing a pandemic-fueled customer service nightmare – TechCrunch

 “We failed our customers,” Lalonde admits.
 “We had a bunch of people that trusted us.”

 He said Hopper has now addressed many of the customer complaints and issues.
-But many more than still remain.
+But many more still remain.
 “There’s no universe where that’s what we set out to do,” he adds.

 During the course of the year as the customer service crisis escalated, Lalonde says his personal email and mobile phone was published on the web.
 He’s since opened up several thousands — or maybe even tens of thousands — of emails and voicemails of customers in need of assistance.